oazabir/HackerSpray/README.md

 Hacker.DefendAsync("Comment", Request.UserHostAddress);
 ```

-Hacker Spray is a fully non-blocking IO, .NET 4.5 async library, maximizing use of Redis pipeline to produce least amount of network traffic and latency.
+HackerSpray is a fully non-blocking IO, .NET 4.5 async library, maximizing use of Redis pipeline to produce least amount of network traffic and latency.
 It uses the ``StackExchange.Redis`` client.

 There's a convenient ``DefendAsync`` overload for ASP.NET Controllers.
 Here's an example how you can protect the Login() method: